American Family Association: Published media

-On April 16, 2007, following the Virginia Tech Massacre, the AFA released a video titled The Day They Kicked God out of the Schools, in which God tells a student that students were killed in schools because God isn't allowed in schools anymore.
+On April 16, 2007, following the Virginia Tech Massacre, the AFA released a video titled The Day They Kicked God out of the Schools, in which God tells a student that students were killed in schools because God is not allowed in schools anymore.
 The video claims that the shootings at Virginia Tech and Columbine, among others, are in part the result of: decreased discipline in schools; no prayer in schools; sex out of wedlock; rampant violence in TV, movies, and music; or abortions.

 Speechless: Silencing the Christians is a 2008 documentary series hosted by Janet Parshall.
-The series explains the AFA's position against the drive towards political correctness, and how various factors, such as hate crime laws and other discriminatory actions, are threatening the Christians' existence.
-In 2009, a one-hour special version of the program was produced and aired on commercial television stations, where AFA had purchased the air time.
+The series explains the AFA's position against the drive towards political correctness, and claims that various factors, such as hate crime laws and other discriminatory actions, are threatening Christians' existence.
+In 2009, a one-hour special version of the program was produced and aired on commercial television stations, for which AFA had purchased the airtime.

 Sexual morality

 The AFA has repeatedly lobbied Congress to eliminate funding for the National Endowment for the Arts.
-For example, in 2000, the AFA issued a press release condemning the NEA's funding of One of the Guys, a book by Robert Clark Young described by a senior AFA official as "scatological".
-The complaint from the AFA was that the book included sexually explicit material, in particular, a description of a young woman extracting razor blades from her vagina during a performance in a sex club.
-In a Washington Post editorial in response to the complaint, Young stated, "I find it strange that an organization that claims to uphold family values and to oppose the federal funding of obscenity is not protesting the part of the military budget that goes to support pederasty in the Far East."

 Speaking in defense of Mike Huckabee's statements that people with AIDS should be quarantined, the head of the AFA of Pennsylvania said Huckabee's recommendation was appropriate.